nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 ## Metal3, BMO and Ironic packages install

-Create a directory and pull the packages into that directory
+Create a directory and pull the packages into that directory.
+Note that the instructions are for installing on Nephio management non-KIND cluster (has been verified on kubeadm cluster).
+The ironic pods use host networking that KIND clusters do not support.

 ```bash
 #create a directory